wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-regulatory-privacy-requirements-microsoft-priva/includes/2-risk-management-create-manage-policies.md

 - No user email notifications will be sent when policy matches are detected.
 However, you'll see insights on the policy's details page showing which users are associated to policy matches.

 Test mode allows you to look for matches from the last 30 days of user activity.
 Using these insights, you can gauge the policy’s behavior and review the types of alerts that may be generated when the policy is on.

-We recommend testing your policy for at least five days to help you understand the type and volume of matches it'll generate.
-You can [edit the policy](#edit-a-policy) while it's in test mode so that you can monitor how the changes affect its performance before turning it on.
-For example, you may find that the policy is too broad and its conditions need adjusting.
-Or you may realize based on activity it detects that alerts won't be generated in a time frame that's useful to you.

-The policy's details page indicates how many days the test has been running.
-You'll see how many matches have been found by location, how many user events matching the policy's conditions have been detected, and the personal data types that have detected by policy matches.

-> [!NOTE]
-> If you toggle the **Run in test mode** switch to the **Off** position, *this will turn on your policy* when you're done creating it.
-This means any alerts or user notifications you set up will start generating when matches are detected.

-When you're satisfied with your policy's settings and are ready to turn it on, select the blue **Turn on policy** button.
-The policy will now be active and will generate any alerts and user notifications you set up.

 ## Turn on a policy